Qualitative planar dynamics with star nodes and homogeneous nonlinearities: beyond Hilbert's $16^{th}$ problem: Examples

 A linear change of coordinates and a time rescaling that preserves orientation transforms the equation $\dot X=\lambda X+Q(X)$, with $\lambda\ne 0$, where $X=(x,y)$ and $Q$ is a non-zero homogeneous vector field, into $\dot X=\tilde\lambda X+\beta {\mathcal Q}(X)$ with $\beta=\pm1$, where $\tilde\lambda$ has the same sign as $\lambda$ and ${\mathcal Q}$ is a homogeneous polynomial of the same degree as $Q$.
 This is true because the linear part $\lambda X$ of the equation commutes with every linear map of $\RR^2$.

 Thus, we can apply the results of Date \cite{Date} and of Cima and Llibre \cite{AnnaL1990} on the classification of homogeneous polynomial vector fields of degrees 2 and 3, under linear changes of coordinates and a rescaling of time.
-Given a homogeneous vector field $Q = (Q_1, Q_2)$ on the plane, let ${\mathcal F}\xy=xQ_2\xy-yQ_1\xy$.
-We have established in Lemma~\ref{lem:dyn inf with g} that $g(\theta)={\mathcal F}(\cos\theta,\sin\theta)$ determines the dynamics of \eqref{eqR2contracting} at infinity.
+For higher degree the interested reader may apply the same procedure to the classification of Collins \cite{Collins}.